brettski74/Solder-Reflow-Plate/Board Versions/70mm by 50mm Ver3.0 ATmega4809/HOW-TO - Programming the Board.md

 5) Obtain a UPDI programmer.
 If you don't know what that is or you don't have one, your easiest option is probably to use an Arduino board with the [JTAG2UPDI](https://github.com/ElTangas/jtag2updi) sketch loaded onto it.

 ### UPDI Programming with JTAG2UPDI
 If you already have a purpose built UPDI programmer and know how to use it, you can skip this section and just use your existing UPDI programmer.
 For the rest of us, if you have a spare Arduino board lying around, you can program it to play the role of a UPDI programmer.
 I used an Arduino Nano, but many other Arduino compatible boards should also work.
+Note that if you are using an Arduino board you need to disable the autoreset feature when using it as a programmer (ie. not during the initial programming with the JTAG2UPDI sketch, but after that).
+There are two main ways to do this, both of which aim to prevent the reset pin from being pulled high.
+Option 1, which is the option I used, is to place a large capacitance (around 10uF or bigger) between the ground and reset pins.
+Option 2 is to place a resistor less than 1k between reset and ground - something like 330 ohms might work although I haven't tried this option.
 1) Download the [JTAG2UPDI](https://github.com/ElTangas/jtag2updi) code from Github.
 2) Rename the source directory to jtag2updi to make the Arduino IDE happy.
 3) Load the jtag2updi/jtag2updi.ino sketch into your Arduino IDE.